alankar23/alankar23.github.io/etcd-backup.md

 echo "Created zip file: $DEST_DIR/$ZIP_NAME"
 ```

-Basically here were getting the backup with docker compose and compressing each file to reduce its size with date and time stamp.
+Basically this script runs the Docker Compose backup and then compresses the resulting snapshot file, saving it with a timestamp to help organize backups.

-#### Crontab
+#### **Crontab**

+We’ll now schedule this script to run every 12 hours using **crontab**.
+This way, backups will be taken automatically without manual intervention.

 ```
 $ crontab -l